Sheila Kuehl: Law

 After law school, Kuehl became an associate at Richards, Watson & Gershon in Los Angeles, where her practice focused on municipal law.
 She later became an associate at Bersch & Kaplowitz in Beverly Hills, practicing family, anti-discrimination, and civil rights law.

-While working in private practice in Los Angeles Kuehl began fund-raising for the Sojourn Center for Battered Women (which she eventually served as chair).
+While working in private practice in Los Angeles Kuehl began fund-raising for the Sojourn Center for Battered Women (at which she eventually served as chair).
 Staff from other shelters soon began asking Kuehl for legal advice and training in domestic-violence law.
 Kuehl later recalled this time saying "I had to learn what there was, which wasn't much."
 She then joined a handful of other lawyers in trying to assist in crafting legislation on the issue which included a bill that required judges in custody cases to consider evidence of domestic violence.

 In the 1980s Kuehl became an adjunct law professor at the University of Southern California, and later an associate professor at Loyola Law School where she taught courses on family law, sex discrimination, and education.

 During her 1986 inauguration as president of the Women Lawyers' Association of Los Angeles, Kuehl introduced Torie Osborn as her partner in the same manner that previous presidents had introduced their husbands.
 The incident became the lead story of California's daily law journal.
 (The pair would later separate in 1991, but remained close friends).

 In 1989, along with Abby Leibman and Jenifer McKenna, Kuehl formed the California Women's Law Center to promote gender issues, including expanding the rights of divorced women and reforming hiring procedures in male-dominated professions, such as law enforcement.